clojure/core.cache/docs/Using.md

 (if (cache/has?
 C :c)     ;; has? checks that the cache contains an item (cache/hit C :c)        ;; hit returns a cache with any relevant internal information updated (cache/miss C :c 42))   ;; miss returns a new cache with the new item and without evicted entries

 ;=> {:a 1, :b 2, :c 42}
 ```

-Using the `has?/hit/miss` pattern ensures that the thresholding and eviction logic for each implementation works properly.  **Avoid this pattern at your own risk.**
+Using the `has?/hit/miss` pattern ensures that the thresholding and eviction logic for each implementation works properly.
+It is built into the `through` and `through-cache` functions, as well as `clojure.core.cache.wrapped/lookup-or-miss`.  **Avoid this pattern at your own risk.**

 Finally, to explicitly evict an element in a cache, use the `evict` function:

 ```clojure
 (cache/evict C :b)

 ;=> {:a 1}
 ```